UA-DONATIONS/ua9us.github.io/_docs/mark/mark_en.md

 **If you want to add your own code to this [list](/read/sources) - send me email to [code@ua9.us](mailto:code@ua9.us)** with a code and contact information.

+⚠️ Even if you don't want to disclose your information, send me email, so I'll mark origin code as in use.

 ## Marking Type III - Serial number